microbiomedata/NMDC_documentation/docs/howto_guides/api_gui.md

 | doc_id | The unique identifier of the item being requested.
 For example, the identifier of a biosample or an extraction | Curie e.g. `prefix:identifier` | `gold:Gb0115231` |<br/>
 <br/>

 The __metadata__ endpoints allow users to retrieve metadata from the data portal using the various `GET` endpoints that are slightly different than the __find__ endpoints, but some can be used similarily.
-They also include the ability to `POST` metadata to the data portal by allowing the validation and submission of change sheets.
+They also include the ability to `POST` metadata to the data portal by allowing the validation and submission of change sheets or JSON files.
 Change sheets are spreadsheets that specify changes to be made to existing metadata in the portal, like updating, removing, or inserting values.<br/>
 <br/>

 ![metadata post changesheets validate](../_static/images/howto_guides/api_gui/metadata_post_changesheets_validate.png) A csv or tsv file can be validated against the NMDC schema using the `POST /metadata/changesheets:validate` endpoint.
 Please see an [example changesheet](https://github.com/microbiomedata/nmdc-runtime/blob/main/metadata-translation/notebooks/data/changesheet-without-separator3.tsv).
 The file should include four columns:
 1. `id`: the identifier of the metadata object to be updated
 2. `action`: the type of update to be performed.
 There are four actions:
     - `insert`: inserts a new value